Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/08-web-api.md

 ## Authenticating in the web API

 The web API has to authenticate the bearer token.
-In ASP.NET 5, you can use the [Microsoft.AspNet.Authentication.JwtBearer][JwtBearer] package.
+In ASP.NET Core, you can use the [Microsoft.AspNet.Authentication.JwtBearer][JwtBearer] package.
 This package provides middleware that enables the application to receive OpenID Connect bearer tokens.

 Register the middleware in your web API `Startup` class.